seqscope/NovaScope/docs/installation/slurm.md

 # Snakemake with SLURM

-Snakemake can automate the process of submitting your jobs to the SLURM scheduler.
-Utilizing SLURM for job management is recommended due to the extended duration of steps.
+It is recommended to integrate SLURM scheduler with Snakemake, which can automate the process of submitting your jobs.

-In NovaScope, we used a configuration profile to specify the sbatch information.
-For more details, please refers the official Snakemake documentation for the [Executor Plugin for HPC Clusters using the SLURM Batch System](https://github.com/snakemake/snakemake-executor-plugin-slurm/blob/main/docs/further.md)

-## Integrating a Configuration Profile with Snakemake
+Please be aware that Snakemake introduced significant updates for cluster Configuration starting from **version 8**.
+Thus, we advise checking to verify your Snakemake version using `snakemake --version`.

-Using a configuration profile is recommended for its consistency and time-saving benefits.
+In NovaScope, we utilized a cluster configuration profile to define the details of the cluster and resources given its consistency and time-saving benefits.
+More details are provided below.
+Those files were crafted with inspiration from the [smk-simple-slurm](https://github.com/jdblischak/smk-simple-slurm) repository.

-To implement this, start by creating a configuration profile with all settings, for example, `<path_to_NovaScope_repository>/slurm/config.yaml`.
-Then, apply this configuration by referencing its parent directory in your Snakemake command like so: `snakemake --profile <path_to_NovaScope_repository>/slurm`.
-The configuration profile utilized in NovaScope is provide [here](https://github.com/seqscope/NovaScope/blob/main/slurm/config.yaml) as an example.
-This file was crafted with inspiration from the [smk-simple-slurm](https://github.com/jdblischak/smk-simple-slurm) repository.

-Below are the specifics of our settings.
+## A Cluster Configuration file for Snakemake v7.29.0

+Create a `config.yaml` with the following settings.
 Please substitute the placeholders below, marked with <>, to suit your specific case.
+Please see our example file at [slurm/v7.29.0/config.yaml](https://github.com/seqscope/NovaScope/blob/main/slurm/v7.29.0/config.yaml).

 ```
 ## Cluster Configuration
 ## The following setting also aids in organizing log files by creating rule-specific subdirectories within the job's log directory, each holding its own output and error files.
 cluster:
   mkdir -p logs/{rule}/ &&
   sbatch